ahemberg/trafiklab-longest-lines/README.md

 }
 ```

-### Clear text Endpoints
+### Clear text Endpoint

-The clear text api is available under `/clear-text` and has the following endpoints defined in the
+The clear text endpoint is available under `/clear-text` and has the following endpoints defined in the
 table below.
 The response is a comma separated string.

 | Endpoint                         | Parameters  | Description                                                                                                                                                                                                              |